 Benefits from participating in the project

-Conferences and meetings organized during the project will improve the practical implementation of planning activities, as a big number of organizations is involved.
+Conferences and meetings organized during the project will improve the practical implementation of planning activities, as a large number of organizations are involved.
 This could lead to an increase in research in these areas, to other projects and to integration of the gained knowledge to other researchers, giving a wider understanding of the problem and situation.
 At the same time, the scientific institution will use the project results, knowledge and experience gained in the use of technologies to update the study program “Real Estate Management” in order to educate and train creative, innovative, competitive and highly qualified specialists in today’s high-tech age.

 Scientific knowledge gained in the project together with new tools and methods will be integrated into the study process.
-It will strengthen the environmental focus and importance of environmental questions, for instance in resource saving and when planning areas.
+It will strengthen the environmental focus and importance of environmental questions, for instance in resource saving when planning areas.
 Also, the implemented activities could lead to jobs through entrepreneurs and new networks, give more knowledge to students, improve the cooperation, information and knowledge transfer within countries.
 Knowledge transfer will lead to an increase of professional development of project members as well.
-Cooperation can lead to further researchers in this area.
+Cooperation can lead to further research in this area.

 Publications and activities can have short and long-term outcomes (according to plan), as indirect influences, especially about sustainability questions can be seen just after a certain time.
 The quality of education and research can lead to increased reputation and rating of Universities (RTU and other project participants).
 New tasks and new directions can lead to scientific and professional development.
 Thus, the project will lead to long-term and positive effects, ensuring the transformation direction of the Latvian economy and the development of priority areas.